ashwin003/LiveLockScreen/README.md

 > ⚠️ If you are having issues with current version you may check out legacy branch however it is highly recommended to stick with new versions for better performance.

+## Design Philosophy

+> "Do one thing and do it well."
+> — Unix philosophy

+This extension focuses on a single goal: playing videos on the lock screen.

+It is designed to be simple, lightweight, and reliable.

+If you're looking for more advanced lock screen or desktop customization, you may want to explore alternative extensions or check out some forks of this project.

 ## Features

 - 🎬 Play any video file as the lock screen background